About the Waikato Foodbasket

 I have at least three aims – raising awareness of some great local producers; and raising awareness of the Waikato as a food producing region.
 And also, spreading the word about places where local food can be bought (quite a lot is sold internationally).

-I’ll be showcasing local food producers of all kinds – growers, cheesemakers, bakers, winemakers, chefs.
+In this blog I write about local food producers of all kinds – growers, cheesemakers, bakers, winemakers, chefs.
 And some dairy farmers too.
-I’ll be writing about local food retailers.
-I’ll be covering local food events and issues.
-I’ll also be taking a look at home gardening.
+I also write about local food retailers, and local food events and issues.
+I also include home gardening.
 I’m aiming to create a picture of the range of food being grown and produced locally.